Locally rigid $\infty$-categories: Local rigidity and rigidification

 \begin{defn} Let $\overline\W, \W\in\CAlg(\Mod_\V)$ and $f:\overline \W\to \W$ a map between them.
 We say $f$ witnesses $\overline \W$ as a rigidification of $\W$ if $\overline \W$ is a rigid $\V$-algebra and for any rigid commutative $\V$-algebra $\W_0$, postcomposition with $f$ induces an equivalence:

-\end{defn} This clearly characterizes rigidifications canonically if they exist, and so: \begin{nota} If it exists, we let $\Rig_\V(\W)$ denote the rigidification of $\W$. \end{nota} We will see soon that rigidifications always exist\footnote{It is a not-so-difficult consequence of our presentability theorem, \Cref{thm:rigprl}, but we will also construct them by hand.} but we may also reason about them prior to knowing that they exist.
+\end{defn} This clearly characterizes rigidifications canonically if they exist, and so: \begin{nota} If it exists, we let $\Rig_\V(\W)$ denote the rigidification of $\W$. \end{nota} The following is an obvious observation, but worth making nonetheless: \begin{obs} Let $\V_0\to\V_1\to\W$ be maps in $\CAlg(\PrL)$, and suppose $\V_1$ is $\V_0$-rigid.
+In this case, $\W$ admits a $\V_0$-rigidification if and only if it admits a $\V_1$-rigidification, and in case they exist, the canonical map between them is an equivalence. \end{obs} \begin{proof} This follows by considering the respective universal properties, and using \Cref{ex:complocrig} and \Cref{cor:2outof3locrig}. \end{proof} We will see soon that rigidifications always exist\footnote{It is a not-so-difficult consequence of our presentability theorem, \Cref{thm:rigprl}, but we will also construct them by hand.} but we may also reason about them prior to knowing that they exist.
 Before we do so, let us state our goal:

 \begin{thm} Suppose $\W$ is a commutative locally rigid $\V$-algebra.
 In this case, $\W$ admits a rigidification, and the canonical map $\Rig_\V(\W)\to \W$ admits a fully faithful left adjoint. \end{thm} Recall that by \Cref{prop:compriglocrig}, if this canonical map admits a fully faithful left adjoint, then $\W$ is locally rigid.